-Khufukhaf I (also called Khafkhufu by some) was a priest from the reign of Khufu who is thought to have been the son of Khufu and Queen Henutsen.
+Khufukhaf I (or Khafkhufu) was a priest from the reign of Khufu who is thought to have been the son of Khufu and Queen Henutsen.
 His tomb sits east of the pyramid of Queen Henutsen near the Great Pyramid complex.

-Some commentators consider that Khufukhaf became the pharaoh Khafre.
+There is a beautiful depiction of Anubis in the southern chapel, along with the Offering Formula.
 Archaeologists also found tiny model beer jugs (carved with the same offering spells that are inscribed on the walls) as well as real beer jugs.
-The door to the burial chamber is beautifully carved, but the burial chamber itself is undecorated.
-Some scholars suggest it dates to an earlier period.

 - Bard, Kathryn (2008) An introduction to the Archaeology of Ancient Egypt

 - Simpson, William Kelly (1978) The Mastabas of Kawab, Khafkhufu I and II

 - Snape, Steven (2010) Ancient Egyptian Tombs: The Culture of Life and Death